outworkers/phantom/README.md

 ==================

 We, the people behind phantom run a software development house specialised in Scala, NoSQL and distributed systems.
 If you are after enterprise grade training or support for using phantom, [Websudos](http://www.websudos.co.uk) is here to help!

+We offer a comprehensive range of services, including but not limited to:

+- Training
+- In house software development
+- Team building
+- Architecture planning
+- Startup product development

+As we love open source, all the things that we can open source, we will!

 <a id="integrating-phantom">Integrating phantom in your project</a>
 ===================================================================